iosonofabio/organic-box-factory/README.md

  - [singlecell-10X](https://github.com/iosonofabio/quakelab-containers/tree/singlecell-10X): scRNA-Seq on 3'-end of transcripts using 10X Genomics libraries and `cellranger` software
  - [cell-free RNA-Seq](https://github.com/iosonofabio/quakelab-containers/tree/cellfreeRNA): cell-free RNA including picard-tools (for duplicate removal) and fastqc.

-## How to use this repo
+## Usage
-If you are a user that would like to run a pipeline without bothering about operating systems, clusters, et al., just install the image from docker-hub or singularity-hub and run it (see below).
-If you are a developer searching for working examples of a pipeline, including the continuous integration and deployment to docker-hub and singularity-hub, clone the repo and start coding away from the `Dockerfile` and `.travis.yml`!
+If you are a user that would like to run a pipeline without bothering about operating systems, clusters, et al., just install the image from docker-hub or singularity-hub and run it.

-## Image istallation
-The current images are hosted here:
+### Install an image
  - [Docker](https://hub.docker.com/r/iosonofabio/quakelab-containers/): `docker pull iosonofabio/quakelab-containers:<branch name>`
  - [Singularity](https://singularity-hub.org/collections/141/): `singularity pull shub://iosonofabio/quakelab_containers:<branch name>`